The Driver: Legacy

-The film has gone on to become more popular, and it is often the first film shown during retrospectives of Hill's work.

 The Reflections Interactive video game Driver (1999) uses several thematic inspirations from this movie.
-Similarly, the game Driver: Parallel Lines takes place initially in 1978, the same year as the movie.
+Similarly, a later game in the series, Driver: Parallel Lines (2006) takes place initially in 1978, the same year as the movie.

 Both Quentin Tarantino's Pulp Fiction (1994) and Kill Bill: Volume 2 (2004) refer to this film: a shot and setup of Vincent Vega skidding out into the road with an overdosed Mia Wallace in the passenger seat in Pulp Fiction is copied from the opening chase of The Driver; and Beatrix Kiddo being described as "the cowgirl [who] ain't never been caught" in Kill Bill: Volume 2 is copied from Ryan O'Neal's character description in The Driver as "the cowboy who could not be caught".
 According to Wensley Clarkson's book, Tarantino – The Man, the Myths and His Movies, Tarantino lists The Driver as one of the "coolest movies of all time."

+The film influenced several of the works of director Michael Mann.
+Mann initially pitched his script for Heat to Hill to direct during the 1980s.

 The film also influenced Drive (2011), directed by Nicolas Winding Refn.
 "It's a very different movie", said Hill of this.
 "It has certain things, as Nic has told me, that are homage and that's fine.
 It's very complimentary.
 I bear him no animosity or anything.
 I think he's a remarkably talented guy and quite like him."

 Baby Driver (2017), directed by Edgar Wright, was also influenced by The Driver.
 Wright commented on Hill's film: "Its influence on video games is very clear and in movies its style has echoed throughout the work of Michael Mann, James Cameron, Quentin Tarantino, Nicolas Refn and now me with my new film (ahem), Baby Driver."